 Kids and Veggies Photo Contest: (October 12th-October 16th) WINNER ANNOUNCED NEXT WEEK!
 At Gallatin Valley Farm to School, we know how much kids love vegetables because we see it every day.
 We want to see your best Kids and Veggies photos to inspire more kids and families to eat more healthy, local produce.
 The best photos will be included in a prize drawing.

-Oct 24 – Montana Crunch Time: Grab a locally or regionally grown apple and join students statewide in a collective crunch in celebration of Food Day on October 24 at exactly 2:00pm.
-Visit MT Farm to School for more information about Montana Crunch Time, including a guide for schools.
-Be sure to share your crunch byte (video, photos, and audio are welcome) by using the tag #MontanaCrunchTime on social media sites including FaceBook, Twitter, and Instagram.
+Montana Crunch Time (October 22nd): Grab a locally or regionally grown apple and join students statewide in a collective crunch in celebration of Food Day.
+Visit Montana Farm to School for more information about Montana Crunch Time, including a guide for schools.
+Be sure to share your crunch byte (video, photos, and audio are welcome) by using the tag #MontanaCrunchTime on social media sites including Facebook, Twitter, and Instagram.